Iraq: 2019-2021 protests

 One of the main causes for popular discontent in Iraq is the lack of reliable electricity infrastructure and clean water.
 The electrical grid faces systemic pressures due to climate change, fuel shortages, and an increase in demand.
 Corruption remains endemic throughout Iraqi governance while the United States-endorsed sectarian political system has driven increased levels of violent terrorism and sectarian conflicts.
 Climate change is driving wide-scale droughts while water reserves are rapidly depleting.
 Nationwide protests erupted in Iraq in October 2019, demanding systemic reform, and the end of the party-based quota system as well as the disarmament of non-state militias and end to foreign interference.
 Despite heavy repression, hundreds of deaths, and widespread injuries, the movement remained united around calls for institutional reform and increased accountability.
 In 2020, the sitting prime minister Adil Abdul Mahdi resigned in the face of popular demand.
-Succeeding him was prime minister Mustafa al-Kadhimi, during whose tenure the COVID-19 pandemic erupted, causing a macroeconomic shock that plummeted oil prices, devastating the Iraqi economy which is dominated by the oil sector.
+He was succeeded by prime minister Mustafa al-Kadhimi, whose tenure coincided with the onset of the COVID-19 pandemic.
+The subsequent macroeconomic shock caused a severe decline in oil prices, critically impacting Iraq's oil-dependent economy.
 The country has been in a prolonged drought since 2020 and experienced its second-driest season in the past four decades in 2021.
 Water flows in the Tigris and Euphrates were down 30-40% in 2023.
 Half the country's farmland is at risk of desertification.
 Nearly 40% of Iraq "has been overtaken by blowing desert sands that claim tens of thousands of acres of arable land every year".
-In 2024, Iraq experienced unprecedented rainfall that —according to the Ministry of Water Resources— boosted Iraq's strategic water reserves by 10%, significantly easing the drought crisis.

-Period of stability (2022-present)
+Period of stability (2022–present)

-In October 2022, the Council of Representatives elected Abdul Latif Rashid as president, and Mohammed Shia al-Sudani became Prime Minister.
-Since assuming office in October 2022, Prime Minister al-Sudani has overseen a period of relative political, security, and economic stabilisation.
+Since 2022, Iraq has experienced a period of relative political, security, and economic stabilisation.
 Government officials have cited increased regional diplomacy, improved international relations, and economic diversification initiatives such as the Iraq–Europe Development Road project as key indicators of recovery.
-In August 2023, al-Sudani established the Iraq Development Fund whose purpose is to strengthen the private sector and finance projects of crucial social and environmental value.
-In February 2025, the fund had gained $7bn in foreign direct investments, and signed Memoranda of Understanding with a number of countries including United Kingdom and Japan.
+In August 2023, the Iraq Development Fund was established whose purpose is to strengthen the private sector and finance projects of crucial social and environmental value.
+In 2024, Iraq experienced unprecedented rainfall that —according to the Ministry of Water Resources— boosted Iraq's strategic water reserves by 10%, significantly easing the drought crisis.
+In February 2025, the Iraq Development Fund had gained $7bn in foreign direct investments, and signed Memoranda of Understanding with a number of countries including the United Kingdom and Japan.
 In May 2025, Iraqi Ministry of Planning announced that the unemployment rate in Iraq had dropped from 17% in 2022 to 13% in 2025.
 A report published on 24 July 2025 and submitted to the United Nations Security Council, assessed that ISIS "is at its weakest" in Iraq since its emergence.
+In 2025, the UNDP announced that Iraq had reached a Human Development Index score of 0.712, surpassing the Arab states average.
+With reform and investment into the country's human capital, Iraq could reach the ranks of countries with 'very high human development' (HDI 0.800 and above) by 2035.